Short Dated & Out of Date Food

-When you visit the 'best before' websites you might be surprised to see how many items offered at still well within their expiry dates.
-Items made for a special market like Christmas or Easter always crop up as soon as the event is over.
+When you visit the 'best before' websites you might be surprised to see how many items offered are still well within their expiry dates.
+Items made for a special market like Christmas or Easter always crop up when the event is over.
 Or maybe the label was redesigned and the items with the old labels have to be removed from sale in the supermarkets so the manufacturer needs to let them go cheaply.
 You'll be surprised that a great many of the bargains have months to go before the best before date even comes close.

 The cost of delivery is pretty much the same as all on-line grocery shopping but as the savings are so large you win both ways - you get cheap food AND it's brought to your door too without you having to carry it home.
 Better still if you pool your groceries with a friend so you both gain and you halve the delivery cost between you.

 Introducing you to the Approved Food discount food website.

-The savings that you'll make with your Approved Food order is often astounding, our orders often have savings of over £100 - per order! - and we've totalled 37 orders so far so if that isn't a good recommendation I don't know what is.
+The savings that you'll make with your Approved Food order is often astounding, our orders often have savings of over £100 - per order! - and I've totalled 45 orders so far so if that isn't a good recommendation I don't know what is.

 Don't forget that the these bargains will get snapped up very quickly so if you stop to think about it too long you'll miss out.

 If you also want to have a little fun with your shopping look out for 'Lucky Boxes'.
 These are boxes filled with a random assortment of items for £1 or sometimes even less.
 You can't go wrong for £1!
 They are offered for sale every couple of weeks and sell out in a flash.